braianoconer/kdts/README.md

 ## How to recreate the docker images for each of the services

-If you have modified the code and want to recreate the images for a particular service, simply run the following command:

-    DOCKER_BUILDKIT=1 docker build -f $SERVICE-Dockerfile -t dts/$service .

-Where you need to fill the right details for each service.
-For example, to rebuild the image of the english service use:

-    DOCKER_BUILDKIT=1 docker build -f English-Dockerfile -t dts/english .

-You can also use the convenience ``buildAll.sh`` script to rebuild all the images
+You can use the convenience ``buildAll.sh`` script to rebuild all the images

 ## How to run the project in Kubernetes